Interlocking Backpropagation: Improving depthwise model-parallelism: Interlocking Backpropagation

-While local training is time efficient, without backwards communication between components it fails to match \etoe in test accuracy.
-In this work we address this problem by introducing new intermediate strategies between \etoe and local training, where we allow varying amounts of communication between components.
-We refer to this family of strategies as \nwise{n} interlocking backprop.
+While local training is time efficient, without backwards communication between modules it fails to match \etoe in test accuracy.
+In this work we address this problem by introducing new intermediate strategies between \etoe and local training, where we allow varying amounts of communication between modules.
+We refer to this family of strategies as \nwise{n} interlocking backpropagation.
 Figure \ref{fig:gradient_flow} illustrates \nwise{2} and \nwise{3}.
-Here the parameters in component $k$ are updated using gradients from \(\mathcal{L}_{c_{k+(N-1)}}\), which have been propagated backwards through the intermediate components.
-When $N$ is set to $1$, this is equivalent to local optimisation \citep{dgl} (i.e \nwise{1}); when N is set to the number of components, this is equivalent to global optimisation (i.e \etoe) with inception-net style auxiliary losses.
-By selecting $N$, we can specify the trade-off between performance and accuracy to match our application.
+Here the parameters in module $k$ are updated using gradients from \(\mathcal{L}_{c_{k+(N-1)}}\), which have been propagated backwards through the intermediate modules.
+When \(N\) is set to \(1\), this is equivalent to local optimisation \citep{dgl} (i.e. \nwise{1}); when \(N\) is set to the number of modules, this is equivalent to global optimisation (i.e. \etoe).
+By changing $N$, we can control the trade-off between performance and accuracy to match our application.
+A slight variation on this approach is to update the parameters of module $k$ using the mean of the gradients propagated from both the \(\mathcal{L}_{c_{k}}\) and \(\mathcal{L}_{c_{k+(N-1)}}\).
+We use this variant in our Transformer experiments as we find that, in this specific case, it improves modelling performance without affecting step time.